The 9/11 Terrorist Attacks on the U.S.

 Americans — and much of the rest of the world — were shocked.
 Millions had watched horrified as television cameras that had been focusing on the North Tower after the first attack captured the second plane hitting the South Tower.

 The subsequent collapse of the towers was also carried live.
 National, state, and local officials scrambled to prepare for more attacks.
-Civilian air travel was shut down.
+Air travel was shut down.
 Stock markets in the United States and around the world were badly shaken and posted severe losses.
-The New York stock exchange remained closed until September 17, and when it reopened the Dow Jones Industrial Average (DJIA) fell 1,369.7 points (14.3%) in one week — at the time, its largest one-week point drop in history.

 Governments around the world denounced the attacks and offered support and solidarity.
 Most Middle Eastern countries (including Saudi Arabia) and Afghanistan expressed strong negative reactions to the attacks, Iraq being the notable exception.